PerfectFit-project/virtual-coach-main/README.md

 On Windows, you can do this in Docker Desktop>Settings>Build engine.
 On Mac, you can do this in Docker Desktop>Preferences>Docker Engine.
 Edit the displayed JSON so that `"buildkit": false`, then restart Docker Desktop.

+NB: On Windows, make sure that core.autocrlf for git is set to false.

 ### Configuration
 Configure functionality depending on the deployment environment by setting the `ENVIRONMENT` variable in your `.env` file.
 Possible values are ('prod', 'test', 'dev')